ansible/django-ansible-base/docs/lib/redis.md

 The first one is `clustered` which will tell the client to use the RedisCluster instead of just Redis.

-The second option is `clustered_hosts`.
+The second option is `redis_hosts`.
 If unset, we will simply connect to the server specified in `LOCATION` will be contacted and user.
 However, if that node is down or unreachable, the cache will fail.
-If you set `clustered_hosts` as long as any node can be contacted and will share a healthy cluster info, the cache can be started.
+If you set `redis_hosts` as long as any node can be contacted and will share a healthy cluster info, the cache can be started.

 The remaining fields in the example above control the TLS settings for connecting to Redis.
 These fields are documented in the redis_py documentation.